Scaling up Group Closeness Maximization: Introduction

-\paragraph{Outline and contribution.} We present techniques that can reduce considerably the memory and the number of operations required by the greedy algorithm presented in~\cite{DBLP:conf/adc/ChenWW16}, without losing its theoretical guarantee on the quality of the approximation.
+\paragraph{Outline and contribution.} We present techniques that can reduce considerably the memory and the number of operations required by the greedy algorithm presented in~\cite{DBLP:conf/adc/ChenWW16}.
 First, instead of computing and storing all pairwise distances, we use the algorithm presented in~\cite{DBLP:conf/alenex/BergaminiBCMM16} to find the node with maximum closeness (Section~\ref{sec:greedy}).
-Then, we reduce the subsequent computations using pruned SSSPs (Section~\ref{sec:pruned}) and exploiting the submodularity of the objective function (Section~\ref{sec:submodularity}).
-We also propose an approach based on bit vectors (Section~\ref{sec:bitwise}) which is faster than pruned SSSPs but requires more memory.
+Then, we reduce the subsequent computations using pruned SSSPs (Section~\ref{sec:pruned}) and exploiting the supermodularity of the objective function farness -- the reciprocal of closeness (Section~\ref{sec:submodularity}).
+We also propose an approach based on bit vectors (Section~\ref{sec:bitwise}) which is faster than pruned SSSPs but requires more memory in general.
 In our experiments in Section~\ref{sec:experiments}, we compare our algorithm (\textsf{Greedy++}) with the greedy approach presented in~\cite{DBLP:conf/adc/ChenWW16} and show that \textsf{Greedy++} is orders of magnitude faster.
 Also, we compare \textsf{Greedy++} with the heuristic proposed in~\cite{DBLP:conf/adc/ChenWW16} and show that \textsf{Greedy++} is often faster (or has a comparable running time) and that it always finds a better solution in all our experiments.
 We also provide an Integer Linear Programming (ILP) formulation of the GCM problem in Section~\ref{sec:ilp} and compare the quality of our solution with the optimum.
-Our results show that the solution found by \textsf{Greedy++} is actually much better than the theoretical guarantee and the empirical approximation ratio is never lower than 0.97.
+Our results show that the solution found by \textsf{Greedy++} is close to the optimum: the empirical approximation ratio is never lower than 0.97.
 Finally, we study the overlap between the group with maximum closeness and the $k$ nodes with highest closeness and highest degree in real-world networks, showing that in most cases this is relatively small (between 30\% and 60\% of the group size).
 This confirms the intuition that a central group of nodes is not necessarily composed of nodes that are individually central.